Creamy spinach artichoke dip with toasted bread, (Incomplete: max_output_tokens)

 Refrigeration

-Store leftovers in an airtight container in the refrigerator for up to 3 or 4 days.
+Store leftovers in an airtight container in the refrigerator for up to 3 to 4 days.

-Place the dip in an oven-safe dish and cover lightly with foil.
+Place the dip in an oven-safe dish and cover loosely with foil.
 Reheat at 325 degrees Fahrenheit until hot.
 Remove the foil near the end if you want to refresh the top.

-Microwaving works for small portions.
-Heat in short intervals, stirring between rounds if possible, until warmed through.
-The texture will be softer than when baked.
+For small portions, the microwave works fine.
+Heat in short intervals and stir between rounds if possible.
+The texture will be softer than when freshly baked, but still very good.

 As the dip cools, it firms up.
-This is normal.
-Reheated dip usually regains much of its creamy texture, though the top will not be quite as crisp as when freshly baked.
+That is normal.
+Reheated dip usually returns to a creamy consistency, though the top will not be as crisp as it was fresh from the oven.

 Ingredient Notes and Substitutions